Encharted Cook

 A red and black blender has blended the slushies.

-Step 2 - Blend the ingredients until the mixture is smooth.
+Step 2 - Blend.
+Blend the ingredients until the mixture is smooth.
 Give the mixture a quick taste and, if needed, add more simple syrup and re-blend.

 The blended dark pink slushies are poured into two decorative glasses.